zachmccabe/zachmccabe.github.io/nonfiction.md

 ## 5 questions to ask

+Forget about Photoshop.
+Don't worry about deep fakes.
+The real question isn't about techno-phantoms.
+The real question is the same as always: *who trusts you?*

 These are the questions I've been taught to ask.
 These are also the questions I trust my clients, editors and audience to ask my pictures.